 There’s two ways to generate leads from Agent Finder: Have an amazing profile with the most closed deals in your ZIP code, or you can join Zillow Premier Agent and show up at the top of the search results for any ZIP code you want.
 Pretty cool right?

 Kevin Ward, Yesmasters

 While your competition is sitting back waiting for leads to roll in from Instagram or Pinterest, take the bold route and pick up the phone.

-Sure, it’s a little intimidating to get hung up on, but there is no better way to build the thick skin you’ll need to become a top producing Realtor.
+Sure, it’s a little intimidating to get hung up on, but there is no better way to build the thick skin you’ll need to become a top-producing real estate agent.

 In order to become a cold calling ninja, you’re going to need three things:

 Yup.
 Even the pros memorize and use scripts when they’re pitching for sale by owner (FSBO).
 We recommend Kevin Ward’s excellent FSBO scripts.
 Here’s a great archive of FSBO scripts, including Kevin’s from Keller Williams Moving Careers.